-Our comprehensive team follows more than 1,500 children born with cleft lip, palate, jaw and/or craniofacial disorders.
+Our comprehensive team follows more than 1,500 children born with cleft lip/palate.
 The Frederick J. McCoy Cleft and Craniofacial Clinic is recognized by the American Cleft Palate-Craniofacial Association and follows its protocols.

 Cleft palate is a complex condition in children and can affect many areas of health including feeding, growth, speech, and more.
 The Cleft Palate team at Children’s Mercy is among the most experienced teams in the nation, treating more patients than any program in a six-state region and we excel in treating all areas of cleft lip and palate.

 Our approach to care